 Additionally, often the most influential terms and clauses in any employment contract are the ones that are not present.
-With the advent of productivity based employment agreements any doctor must have an employment agreement reviewed before it is executed.
+With the advent of productivity-based employment agreements, any doctor must review an employment agreement before it is executed.
 Attorney Robert Chelle has practical experience drafting and reviewing doctor contracts for nearly every specialty.

-A thorough contract review can benefit new residents, attending physicians, providers entering into their first employment contract or established physicians looking for new employment.
+A thorough contract review can benefit new residents, attending physicians, providers entering their first employment contract, or established physicians looking for new employment.
 By employing an experienced attorney for your representation, you can ensure that you will be able to fully understand the extensive and complex wording included in your contract.
-By having a complete understanding of the contract, you will be in a better position to make your own decision on whether or not you want to enter into the agreement, which will affect your career life for years to come.
+By having a complete understanding of the contract, you will be in a better position to decide whether or not you want to enter into the agreement, which will affect your career life for years to come.

 - Dues and Fees: Which business financial expenses are covered (board licensing, DEA registration, privileging, AMA membership, Board review)?

 - Signing Bonus: Is an employee signing bonus offered?
 When is it paid?
 Do you have to pay it back if you leave before completing the initial term?
 Are student loans paid back?
 Is there a forgiveness period for student loans?